 - Document that shows your monthly rent or running costs of the accommodation.
 This information is usually included in your rental contract or agreement.

-- Statement of Financial Liability/declaration of guarantee (Haftungserklärung) if stay in Austria is sponsored by someone residing in Austria.
+- Statement of Financial Liability/declaration of guarantee (Haftungserklärung) if your stay in Austria is sponsored by someone residing in Austria.
 Please see further information on the government website if this applies to you.

 - Certificate of good conduct/Criminal Record with apostille, which is usually available at your local police station and should not be older than three months at the time of application.